 At first glance, the jicama looks like it is high in carbs, but this isn’t the case.
 If you’re looking for a great potato alternative for your low carb diet, look no further than the jicama.
-This root vegetable might just be the perfect fix for your French fry cravings.
+Jicama is a root vegetable might just be the perfect fix for your French fry cravings.

 What’s more, this veggie contains inulin, a type of fiber that can help you slim down by signaling hormones that increase feelings of fullness.
 Read on to discover how eating delicious jicama can help you lose weight and feel great.